How do I submit Spark jobs to an Amazon EMR cluster from a remote machine or edge node?

 Amazon EMR doesn't support standalone mode for Spark.
-It's not possible to submit a Spark application to a remote Amazon EMR cluster with the following command:
+It's not possible to submit a Spark application to a remote Amazon EMR cluster with a command like this:

-Instead, set up your local machine as explained above.
+Instead, set up your local machine as explained earlier in this article.
 Then, submit the application using the spark-submit command.

 The following error occurs when the remote EC2 instance is running Java version 1.7 and the EMR cluster is running Java 1.8: